dmwm/CMSKubernetes/kubernetes/README.md

   # servicePort: 1234 # is an internal port of our microservice
   -> request to app internal port
 ```
+We also use hostNetwork option in all cmsweb specific pods since we rely
+on explicit ports and redirect rules among our services.

 ##### Kubernetes ports
 - Port: Port is the port number which makes a service visible to other services